epfl-ada/ada-2023-project-theavengers2023/README.md

 ## Proposed timeline

+list tasks and deadlines for each task

-Organization within the team: A list of internal milestones up until project Milestone P3.
+## Organization within the team

+assign each task to team memebers

-Questions for TAs (optional): Add here any questions you have for us related to the proposed project.
+## Questions for TAs (optional):
+Add here any questions you have for us related to the proposed project.

 ## References
 1. [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?resource=download&select=movies_metadata.csv).
 Kaggle.
 2017.
 Accessed November 17, 2023.